 How important was the “zero covid” policy in the decision of the Chinese to take to the streets?

 The China’s “zero covid” policy is essential to understand the fed up of the population.
 The regime has implemented three years of disparate measures: re-containments, permanent PCR tests.
 People are exhausted.
-There is reason to worry about the mental balance of the Chinese population.
+There is reason to worry regarding the mental balance of the Chinese population.
 Researchers are beginning to speak of post-traumatic syndrome to UNITED STATES and the same reading grid can be applied to China.
 Some people have had to combine the loss of a loved one with extremely harsh containment measures.
 In Shanghai, there were probably more deaths by suicide than by Covid-19 during the first confinement [qui a duré deux mois et n’autorisait aucune sortie].

 A Shanghaithere were probably a higher number of deaths by suicide than by Covid-19 during the first confinement ”

 The regime’s Covid-19 restrictions lead to abuse and surreal situations.
-Much has been said about the burning of a building in Urumqi, in the Xinjiang [où les autorités sont soupçonnées d’avoir empêché les secours d’intervenir plus rapidement et dix personnes sont mortes], but it echoes almost daily events.
+Much has been said regarding the burning of a building in Urumqi, in the Xinjiang [où les autorités sont soupçonnées d’avoir empêché les secours d’intervenir plus rapidement et dix personnes sont mortes], but it echoes almost daily events.
 If you go to the hospital, you are not accepted without test PCR and if you test positive, you are sent to quarantine.
 And this, regardless of the reason for your visit.
-An eight-month-pregnant woman lost her child after the maternity ward refused to receive her, her Covid test having expired.
+An eight-month-pregnant woman lost her child following the maternity ward refused to receive her, her Covid test having expired.

 Are the demonstrators also seeking to denounce the lack of freedom of expression?